bwoods/CRDT/README.md

+## Algorithm

+-   Logoot
+-   LSEQ

+### Small String Optimization

+The bytes that represent the position identifier start are initially stored inline but, as they grow in the size, fallback to being store on the heap.

+Both [TinyVec](https://crates.io/crates/tinyvec) and [SmallVec](https://crates.io/crates/smallvec) have the same minimum size as a `Vec` — 24 bytes on 64-bit platforms.
+This implementation manages to get that down to 16 bytes.
+For a large number of strings, this savings adds up.
+Not just in memory usage, but **cache utilization** as well.

 ## Safety

-This crate uses `unsafe` as it use a Rust [`union`](https://doc.rust-lang.org/reference/items/unions.html) internally to lower the overhead.
-However
+This crate uses `unsafe` as it use a Rust [`union`](https://doc.rust-lang.org/reference/items/unions.html) internally to accomplish this.
+However:

-1. The code is purposefully kept [small/simple](src/crdt/mod.rs) to simplify manual auditing.
+1. The `unsafe` subset of the code is purposefully kept [small/simple](src/crdt/pos/mod.rs) to simplify manual auditing.
-2. [Property testing](https://github.com/BurntSushi/quickcheck#readme) is done to ensure that it works on a large variety of strings.
+2. [Property testing](https://github.com/BurntSushi/quickcheck#readme) is done to ensure that it works on a large variety of values.
-3. Every test is run under [Miri](https://github.com/rust-lang/miri#readme) [on every push](https://github.com/bwoods/CRDT/actions) to help check the sanity of the `unsafe` code.
+3. These tests are run under [Miri](https://github.com/rust-lang/miri#readme) ()[on every push](https://github.com/bwoods/CRDT/actions)) to help confirm the correctness of the `unsafe` code.

 ​    ![](https://github.com/bwoods//CRDT/actions/workflows/ci.yml/badge.svg)